 A study from the Harvard School of Public Health found that cans lined with bisphenol-A – also called BPA – can increase circulating levels of BPA by as much as ten times – or 1000%.

-The study, published in this month’s edition of the Journal of the American Medical Association, gave 75 volunteers either a 12-ounce canned vegetable soup or a fresh vegetable soup each day for five days.
+The study, published in 2011 in the Journal of the American Medical Association, gave 75 volunteers either a 12-ounce canned vegetable soup or a fresh vegetable soup each day for five days.
 At the end of the five days, the researchers tested the urine of each subject.

 Those who ate the canned soups had over ten times the levels of BPA in their urine than those who ate the fresh soups.

-Bisphenol-A has received increasing research attention over the past decade because of the possibility that once in the body, it can mimic our body’s own hormones, and attach to our hormone receptors.
+Bisphenol-A has received increasing research attention over the past decade.
+Research has found that BPA is a potent hormone disruptor.
+This is because of the possibility that once in the body, it can mimic our body’s own hormones, and attach to our hormone receptors.
 This essentially disrupts the reception and production of our body’s natural hormones, which can affect our moods and metabolism.

 While most of the evidence has come from animal studies, hormone disruption in humans was illustrated in a 2011 study among 44 women undergoing in vitro fertilization.
 The study showed that higher BPA levels were associated with reduced levels of estradiol.

 Abnormal brain development and behavioral changes are now being suspected as new possible side effects of BPA overdosing.
 A review from the Japan’s Toho University Laboratory of Neuroscience revealed data that showed a possible link between BPA and abnormal brain development.